Archimedean polytopes

 Another important example is the Truncated 24-cell.
 As in the Rectified 24-cell, we cut the 24 vertices of the 24-cell, which produces 24 new Cubic cells.
 However, the 24 Octahedral cells of the 24-cell are not rectified, but truncated into Truncated octahedra.

-Fig. 7: The truncated 24-cell.
+Fig. A.8: The truncated 24-cell.
 The projection, centred on a Truncated octahedron, is the truncation of the cell-first projection of the 24-cell.

 How to Build: See the Eusebeia page on the Truncated 24-cell.
 For this particular projection, see the part on the "cantitrucated 16-cell".